By - Jidesh Kumar on March 23, 2020

 In the case of ‘workmen’ (as defined in the Industrial Disputes Act, 1947), employers must give 30 days’ notice for termination for convenience or make a payment in lieu of the notice period.
 In the case of other employees, including supervisory, administrative, and managerial personnel, most states also provide 30 days’ notice for termination for convenience, with a similar provision for payment in lieu of notice.

 This would be a change in contractual terms and conditions and a contractual change process would be required.
 Legal advice should be obtained, to do this.

-The employer should consult with employees (and trade unions, if any) to see whether agreement can be reached.
+The employer should consult with employees (and trade unions, if any) to see whether an agreement can be reached.
 A voluntary discussion could also take place before any formal process is commenced.
 Whilst employees and trade unions would not usually agree to such measures, there may be a willingness to agree in the current climate and particularly if the alternative is job losses or business closure.

-If agreement cannot be reached, the employer may decide (following careful consideration) that it has to take the risk of acting in breach of contract and make the decision to lay off or suspend or reduce hours or proceed with a redundancy process.
+If an agreement cannot be reached, the employer may decide (following careful consideration) that it has to take the risk of acting in breach of contract and make the decision to lay off or suspend or reduce hours or proceed with a redundancy process.